 Japanese Garden in Clingendael Park

 The Japanese Garden was created in the beginning of the 20th century by the former owner of the country estate of Clingendael, Marguérite M. Baroness van Brienen (1871-1939), also called Lady Daisy.
-Lady Daisy sailed off a number of times by ship to Japan and brought back to the Netherlands a number of lanterns, a water cask, sculptures, the pavilion, the little bridges and possibly the pavilion.
+Lady Daisy undertook several voyages by ship to Japan.
+She brought back to the Netherlands a number of lanterns, a water cask, sculptures, the little bridges and possibly the pavilion.
 It is the only Japanese Garden in the Netherlands from around 1910 and therefore has a high historical value.
 The municipality has managed the Clingendael estate since 1954.
 Staff of Haeghe Schoon en Groen from the municipality's Haeghe Groep maintain the Japanese Garden.

 The original design with the serene pond, meandering brook and the winding pathways has remained intact all these years.

 The garden has a unique and surprising atmosphere, partly thanks to the beautiful moss cover.
 The garden contains many stone lanterns in all shapes and sizes.
 It also has 2 water casks.
 One water cask has 4 images of Budhas.
 The other water cask is in the shape of a lotus flower.